At Global Bright Futures we believe that sustainability should be embedded into business.

 The word sustainability is used to encompass many things.

-Some think it refers to ethical trade practices, some to factory conditions and audits, philanthropic projects and some to only recognised standards in commodities, while others think of modern slavery and child labour, gender equality, inclusion and equal pay levels.
-Then there is pre-consumer and post-consumer waste, closed loop recycling, as well as the environmentally harmful effects of processes and water use, biodiversity, hazardous chemicals, land and soil erosion and…
+Some think it refers to ethical trade practices, some to factory conditions and audits, philanthropic projects and some to only recognised standards in commodities.
+Others think of modern slavery and child labour, gender equality, inclusion and equal pay levels.
+Then there is pre-consumer and post-consumer waste, closed loop recycling, circular economy, as well as the environmentally harmful effects of processes and water use, biodiversity, hazardous chemicals, land and soil erosion and…

 Ok!!
 I’ll STOP right there, but you get the picture!